taliaperry/astro/pages/bibliography.md

 <a name="powell"></a>Powell, Carol and Roger Francis, ed. <i>The corrosion performance of metals for the marine environment: A basic guide</i>.
 New York, NY: CRC Press, 2012.

-Rodrigues, Francisco.
+<a name="rodrigues"></a>Rodrigues, Francisco.
 “The Book of Francisco Rodrigues: Rutter of a Voyage in the Red Sea, Nautical Rules, Almanack and Maps, Written and Drawn in the East before 1515.”
 Translated and edited by Armando Cortesão.
-In The Suma Oriental of Tomé Pires and The Book of Francisco Rodrigues, Volume II.
-London: The Hakluyt Society, 1944. https://archive.org/details/McGillLibrary-136388-15666/.
+In <i>The Suma Oriental of Tomé Pires and The Book of Francisco Rodrigues, Volume II</i>.
+London: The Hakluyt Society, 1944.
+[Link to book](https://archive.org/details/McGillLibrary-136388-15666/).

-Rosenthal, Earl.
-“Plus Ultra, Non plus Ultra, and the Columnar Device of Emperor Charles V.” Journal of the Warburg and Courtauld Institutes 34 (1971): 204–228. https://doi.org/10.2307/751021.
+<a name="rosenthal"></a>Rosenthal, Earl.
+“Plus Ultra, Non plus Ultra, and the Columnar Device of Emperor Charles V.” <i>Journal of the Warburg and Courtauld Institutes</i> 34 (1971): 204–228.
+[Link to article](https://doi.org/10.2307/751021).

-Royal Museums Greenwich.
+<a name="royalmuseums"></a>Royal Museums Greenwich.
 “Greenwich (Valentia) Astrolabe,” ID NAV0022.
-Accessed April 2022. https://www.rmg.co.uk/collections/objects/rmgc-object-42234.
+Accessed April 2022.
+[Link to website](https://www.rmg.co.uk/collections/objects/rmgc-object-42234).

-Safier, Neil and Ilda Mendes dos Santos.
+<a name="safier"></a>Safier, Neil and Ilda Mendes dos Santos.
 “17.
 Mapping Maritime Triumph and the Enchantment of Empire: Portuguese Literature of the Renaissance.”
-In The History of Cartography, Volume 3: Cartography in the European Renaissance, edited by David Woodward.
-Chicago, IL: University of Chicago Press, 2007. https://press.uchicago.edu/books/HOC/HOC_V3_Pt1/Volume3_Part1.html.
+In <i>The History of Cartography, Volume 3: Cartography in the European Renaissance</i>, edited by David Woodward.
+Chicago, IL: University of Chicago Press, 2007.
+[Link to chapter](https://press.uchicago.edu/books/HOC/HOC_V3_Pt1/Volume3_Part1.html).

-Salgrado, Augusto.
-“Lisbon and the Gran Armada.”
-La Armada española de 1588 y la Contra Armada inglesa de 1589 [The Spanish Armada of 1588 and the English Counter Armada of 1589], 267–289.
+<a name="salgrado"></a>Salgrado, Augusto.
+“Lisbon and the Gran Armada.” <i>La Armada española de 1588 y la Contra Armada inglesa de 1589 [The Spanish Armada of 1588 and the English Counter Armada of 1589]</i>, 267–289.
 Madrid: Gobierno de España, Ministerio de Cultura y Deporte, 2021.

-Sánchez, Antonio.
-“Science by Regimento: Standardising Long-Distance Control and New Spaces of Knowledge in Early Modern Portuguese Cosmography.”
-Early Science and Medicine 21, no. 2/3 (2016): 133–55. http://www.jstor.org/stable/24760417.
+<a name="sanchez"></a>Sánchez, Antonio.
+“Science by Regimento: Standardising Long-Distance Control and New Spaces of Knowledge in Early Modern Portuguese Cosmography.” <i>Early Science and Medicine</i> 21, no. 2/3 (2016): 133–55.
+[Link to article](http://www.jstor.org/stable/24760417).

-Sandman, Alison.
+<a name="sandman"></a>Sandman, Alison.
 “40.
 Spanish Nautical Cartography in the Renaissance.”
-In The History of Cartography, Volume 3: Cartography in the European Renaissance, edited by David Woodward.
-Chicago, IL: University of Chicago Press, 2007. https://press.uchicago.edu/books/HOC/HOC_V3_Pt1/Volume3_Part1.html.
+In <i>The History of Cartography, Volume 3: Cartography in the European Renaissance</i>, edited by David Woodward.
+Chicago, IL: University of Chicago Press, 2007.
+[Link to chapter](https://press.uchicago.edu/books/HOC/HOC_V3_Pt1/Volume3_Part1.html).

-Sandman, Alison.
+<a name="sandman2"></a>Sandman, Alison.
 “Controlling Knowledge: Navigation, Cartography, and Secrecy in the Early Modern Spanish Atlantic.”
-In Science and Empire in the Atlantic World, edited by James Delbourgo and Nicholas Dew, 31–52.
+In <i>Science and Empire in the Atlantic World</i>, edited by James Delbourgo and Nicholas Dew, 31–52.
 New York, NY: Routledge, 2008.

-Sandman, Alison.
+<a name="sandman3"></a>Sandman, Alison.
 “Educating Pilots: Licensing exams, Cosmography classes, and the Universidad de Mareantes in 16th century Spain.”
-In Fernando Oliveira e o Seu Tempo Humanismo e Arte de Navegar no Renascimento Europeu, 99–109.
+In <i>Fernando Oliveira e o Seu Tempo Humanismo e Arte de Navegar no Renascimento Europeu</i>, 99–109.
 Ars Nautica.
 Cascais, Portugal: Patrimonia, 1999.

 Savage-Smith, Emilie.
 “2.
 Celestial Mapping” In The History of Cartography, Volume 2, Book 1: Cartography in the Traditional Islamic and South Asian Societies, edited by J. B. Harley and David Woodward.
 Chicago, IL: University of Chicago Press, 1992. https://press.uchicago.edu/books/HOC/HOC_V2_B1/Volume2_Book1.html.